The Mole (Australian TV series) season 2: Episode 1

-Hotel Huntdown: The players were split into four teams of four and started in Brisbane, Sydney, Canberra, and Hobart.
-The groups' assignment was to get to a hotel in Melbourne by 4:00 PM.
-They were given $500 each, and were not to use more than the budget.
-They were also to use at least 5 methods of transportation, and each must take them at least 1 kilometer.
+Hotel Huntdown (Qualification Mission): The players were split into four teams of four and started in Brisbane, Sydney, Canberra, and Hobart.
+The groups' assignment was to get to a Rydges Hotel in Melbourne by 4:00 P.M.
+They were given $500 each and were told not to use more than the budget.
+They were also required to use at least five methods of transportation, and each must take them at least 1 kilometre.
 If the players broke any of the rules or failed to make it to the hotel, the entire group was eliminated.
 All four quartets made it to the hotel in time.

-Pre-Elimination: During the first assignment, the players were given dossier cards about the players not in their group, and were encouraged to try to find out the same information from their group mates.
-Once at the hotel, everyone who made it took a computer test based on general knowledge about all sixteen people.
+Qualification Elimination: During the first assignment, the players were given dossier cards about the players not in their group and were encouraged to try to find out the same information from their teammates.
+Once at the hotel, players took a computer test based on general knowledge about all sixteen people.
 The top ten scorers advanced to the main part of the game.

-Assault Course: The ten players who survived the first elimination were flown by helicopter to HMAS Cerberus and told, for $10,000, to complete a Naval training assault course.
+Assault Course: The ten players who survived the first elimination were flown by helicopter to HMAS Cerberus and told to complete a Naval training assault course for a $10,000 reward.
 There were nine obstacles on the course, which would take a fit person 20 minutes to complete.
 The group was given 40 minutes for all of them to complete it.
 For each obstacle they refused or failed, they would lose two minutes off the time limit.
 Though they inadvertently ran around one obstacle and had to double back on it, they completed the course in time and won the money.